PhantomChain/docs/docs/cookbook/developer/listen-to-blockchain.md

 # How to Listen to Your Blockchain

-In this recipe, we'll build an Ark Core plugin to listen to our blockchain and trigger an action whenever a given delegate forges a block.
-You'll learn how to integrate custom functionality into your Ark Core node by writing plugins to react to network events as they occur.
+In this recipe, we'll build an Phantom Core plugin to listen to our blockchain and trigger an action whenever a given delegate forges a block.
+You'll learn how to integrate custom functionality into your Phantom Core node by writing plugins to react to network events as they occur.

 # Decide Your Approach

 Generally speaking, there are two primary contexts in which you might want to listen to your blockchain: either from a node or from an external application.
 Listening to the blockchain on a node is useful in combination with a local wallet in order to trigger actions as soon as possible after an event occurs.
 External applications might want to listen to the blockchain in order to synchronize their database with the network's current state.

-Listening to your blockchain within Ark Core (that is, on a particular node) can be done in a custom plugin.
+Listening to your blockchain within Phantom Core (that is, on a particular node) can be done in a custom plugin.
 In this approach, the recommended strategy involves subscribing to events created by the `core-event-emitter` module.

 By contrast, listening to your blockchain from an external application is best done by subscribing to a webhook.
-Under this model, Ark Core nodes ping your application with relevant information whenever a subscribed event is triggered.
+Under this model, Phantom Core nodes ping your application with relevant information whenever a subscribed event is triggered.

-This recipe will cover the first approach — listening with a custom plugin installed in Ark Core.
+This recipe will cover the first approach — listening with a custom plugin installed in Phantom Core.
 Implementing webhooks can differ substantively depending on the languages and frameworks you use.
 A detailed webhook recipe is in the works with examples across SDKS.
-For now, if you're looking to get started with webhooks in your application, the [Webhooks](https://docs.ark.io/guidebook/core/webhooks.html) chapter of the Guidebook is an excellent place to start.
+For now, if you're looking to get started with webhooks in your application, the [Webhooks](https://docs.phantom.org/guidebook/core/webhooks.html) chapter of the Guidebook is an excellent place to start.

 This example assumes you have a working testnet running, and we'll need to create a custom plugin.
-If you haven't already, following the [dev environment](https://docs.ark.io/cookbook/developer/setup-dev-environment.html) and [plugin](https://docs.ark.io/cookbook/developer/write-a-plugin.html) recipes should prove helpful in getting you started with a working testnet environment.
+If you haven't already, following the [dev environment](https://docs.phantom.org/cookbook/developer/setup-dev-environment.html) and [plugin](https://docs.phantom.org/cookbook/developer/write-a-plugin.html) recipes should prove helpful in getting you started with a working testnet environment.

 ## Setup the Problem